Friday 7th February 2020

 Indeed, his very last work, on the Gothic cathedral of Amiens, recognised the full drama of the medieval worldview that is so wonderfully expressed in the cathedral’s West Front: the interconnectedness of everything, from the lowliest elements of creation to the highest personages in the Judeo-Christian tradition, in a single, allembracing path to Christ.

 Our next evening talk at The Christian Heritage Centre, Stonyhurst will pick up another figure who has been recently “rediscovered” and again often remoulded to the post-Christian thinking of today: Michelangelo Merisi da Caravaggio.
 His realism, often considered in purely psychologically terms, has even led some to consider him a 20th century painter in spirit.
 Yet his genius is firmly grounded in the dynamism between the spiritual and earthly worlds, and his ability to communicate this.

-ne true Creator and Redeemer of the world in today’s society, also requires being able to point to and re-claim the fruits that have been borne by our faith over the course of its history.
+Providing a “guiding star” to the one true Creator and Redeemer of the world in today’s society also requires being able to point to and reclaim the fruits that have been borne by our faith over the course of its history.

 Stefan Kaminski is the Director of the Christian Heritage Centre, Stonyhurst.